 In terms of overall environmental and compliance performance by the consent holder over the last several years, this report shows that the consent holder's performance has improved from a good to a high level.

-This report includes recommendations for the 2017-2018 year.
+This report includes recommendations for the 2018-2019 year, including a recommendation relating to an optional review of consent 7338-1.

 Table of contents